Skip to main content

 Degrees

-• Academic degrees may be spelled out or abbreviated.
+• Academic degrees and certificates may be spelled out or abbreviated.

 • When abbreviated, the principal words in the degree are capitalized.
 There is no space between the letters, and periods are typically required: B.S., M.A., Ph.D.
 An exception is there are no periods in MBA.